Stochastic Learning Rate Optimization in the Stochastic Approximation and Online Learning Settings: APPENDIX

-Furthermore, the bounds in the online learning setting in Theorems \ref{th:theorem_online_R},\ref{th:theorem__online_RE_fixed_step_size_ddepend} as well as the step size in the stochastic optimization setting in Theorem \ref{th:theorem_finite_dataset_fixed_step_size_R} present a trade-off for the choice of $ c_1, c_2 $.
+The bounds in the online learning setting in Theorems \ref{th:theorem_online_R_old},\ref{th:theorem__online_RE_fixed_step_size_ddepend_old} as well as the step size in the stochastic optimization setting in Theorem \ref{th:theorem_finite_dataset_fixed_step_size_R_old} present a trade-off for the choice of $ c_1, c_2 $.
 On one side they should be kept close enough so that the stochastic-learning-rate SGD step size and online bounds are close to that of the original SGD, since they differ by a factor of $ c_1/c_2^2 $ and $ \sqrt{c_2/c_1} $ respectively.
-For example $ c_1=0.8,c_2=1.2 $ yield a modest 0.2 increase in the bound of RUMSLR SGD in Theorems \ref{th:theorem_online_R},\ref{th:theorem__online_RE_fixed_step_size_ddepend} compared to the original SGD, but the further away they are, the larger the bound becomes, and the weaker the guarantees (or smaller the step size in the case of Theorem \ref{th:theorem_finite_dataset_fixed_step_size_R}) become.
+For example $ c_1=0.8,c_2=1.2 $ yield a modest 0.2 increase in the bound of RUMSLR SGD in Theorems \ref{th:theorem_online_R_old},\ref{th:theorem__online_RE_fixed_step_size_ddepend_old} compared to the original SGD, but the further away they are, the larger the bound becomes, and the weaker the guarantees (or smaller the step size in the case of Theorem \ref{th:theorem_finite_dataset_fixed_step_size_R_old}) become.
 Indeed, it has been observed that choosing low values for $ c_1 $ or large values for $ c_2 $ slows down the algorithm significantly or destabilizes it.
 On the other side, they should be kept adequately apart so that the bursts are significant enough.
-In this work, the support of the distribution of $ u_t $ is taken to be symmetric about 1 when it resets, even if the theoretical analysis holds for arbitrary positive $ c_1<c_2 $.
-Moreover, it has been observed that continuous stochastic bursts can increase convergence time significantly.
-Therefore, the distribution of $ u_t $ is chosen to be reset after it is adequately close to unity and enough, $ \beta $ timesteps have passed, e.g., as shown in Fig. \ref{fig:lr}, where $ \beta =100$, indicated by the bursts that occur every 100 iterations.

-Experimentally, however, it will be demonstrated that $ \beta-$RUMSLR SGD yields noticeable improvements in minimization performance for datasets such as CIFAR-10, and CIFAR-100 (\cite{CIFARdata09}) when compared to SGD without stochastic learning rate.
-This scheme was equipped to the learning rates of other algorithms as well such as ADAM \cite{ADAM15}, AMSGrad \cite{ADAMGRAD18}, ADAMW \cite{ADAMW2019}, and two SGD with momentum algorithms originally presented in \cite{SGDM1964} and \cite{ASGDM1983} (subsequently referred to as SGD with momentum first and second versions respectively), all of which, even though not theoretically studied in this work, yielded similar improved performance when using $ \beta-$RUMSLR.